 This change removes the necessity for a parallel type hierarchy in the typing module, making it easier for users to annotate their programs and easier for teachers to teach Python.

-Generic (n.) -- a type that can be parametrized, typically a container.
+Generic (n.) -- a type that can be parameterized, typically a container.
 Also known as a parametric type or a generic type.
 For example: dict.

-Parametrized generic -- a specific instance of a generic with the expected types for container elements provided.
-Also known as a parametrized type.
+parameterized generic -- a specific instance of a generic with the expected types for container elements provided.
+Also known as a parameterized type.
 For example: dict[str, int].

 Tooling, including type checkers and linters, will have to be adapted to recognize standard collections as generics.

-Starting with Python 3.7, when from __future__ import annotations is used, function and variable annotations can parametrize standard collections directly.
+Starting with Python 3.7, when from __future__ import annotations is used, function and variable annotations can parameterize standard collections directly.
 Example:

 from __future__ import annotations def find(haystack: dict[str, list[int]]) -> int: ...

 Usefulness of this syntax before PEP 585 is limited as external tooling like Mypy does not recognize standard collections as generic.
 Moreover, certain features of typing like type aliases or casting require putting types outside of annotations, in runtime context.
 While these are relatively less common than type annotations, it's important to allow using the same type syntax in all contexts.
 This is why starting with Python 3.9, the following collections become generic using __class_getitem__() to parameterize contained types:

 - set # typing.Set